aks-j/PythonScripts/README.md

 key_values_2 = retrieve_key_values(json_input, key_name_2)
 print(f"{key_name_2} values:", key_values_2)

-5.Function to Write Data into a Text File
-Code:

 def write_data_to_txt_file(data):
     file_exists = True  # Check if the file exists, change to False if the file does not exist mode = "a" if file_exists else "w"